benjaminjkraft/notes/gophercon-2020.md

         - shared libraries let a small infrastructure team support everyone better (if time: an in-depth example, such as our web-serving entrypoint)
         - consistent processes and style let people work fluidly across teams
         - spread this via explicit broadcast communication, code review, and linting
+        - a cost: less room to experiment with alternatives that we might want to adopt.
     - Build scaffolding for a smooth transition
         - refactor in Python first, not while we move (more on this later)
         - expose GraphQL from Python so we can decouple REST -> GraphQL from Python -> Go